dahlia-lib/dahlia/docs/usage/reference.rst

 Custom Colors
 -------------

-For colors by hex code, use square brackets containing the hexcode inside of it.
+For colors by hex code, use square brackets containing the hex code inside of it.

 .. list-table::